- Year 2020

 - for care provided at home or in an institution by a noncontracted care provider.

 The referral must contain an explanation which clearly demonstrates the need for that type of physiotherapy or remedial therapy.
 If you go to a non-contracted care provider, you must include a copy of the referral when you submit the first invoice.
-In order to be entitled to reimbursement of the costs of care by a non-contracted care provider, you must include a statement from your care provider when submitting the first invoice.
 This statement must list any historic physiotherapy or remedial therapy received for that same disorder.
 This does not apply if the insured is under the age of 18 or if it concerns the costs of pelvic physiotherapy in connection with incontinence.

 Insured parties under the age of 18 will qualify for a reimbursement for physiotherapy and remedial therapy under the public healthcare insurance and our supplementary insurance.
 The reimbursement under the supplementary insurance applies for all treatments physiotherapy and remedial therapy taken together.